Rotifer/duckdb_book/README.md

-# duckdb_book
+# DuckDB Learning

-Code for DuckDB book
+Notes and code for learning DuckDB